Doing Business: Japan vs Singapore

 Filing Requirements

 Through BizFile+, interested entrepreneurs can submit the requirements to incorporate in Singapore, and ACRA examines the applications for approvals.
-To speed up the process, corporate services companies like WealthBridge can help you file the necessary documentation, and ensure the information provided are legitimate and true.
+To speed up the process, corporate services providers like WealthBridge can help you file the necessary documentation, and ensure the information provided are legitimate and true.

 Filing requirements in Japan, however, necessitates the foreign investor, director, or manager to apply for a 4-month manager visa, or investor visa to register their company.
 From there, the investor must gather, submit, and notarise the articles of incorporation.
 They must also secure a corporate or company seal to conduct business in the country.